 8. Virtual Meeting Tools

 Virtual meetings will be necessary for meeting with clients and speaking with team members.
-It’s just part of going remote, and luckily you have a lot of options to choose from!
+It’s just part of going remote and you have a lot of options to choose from!

 Skype is an older tool that provides its loyal users with video chat services and can be used on smartwatches, Xbox One, tablets, mobiles, or computers.
 You can voice chat and send messages or audio.
 If you are already using Outlook 365 for Business Professionals, then you get Skype for Business at no extra cost, which allows you to conduct video meetings of 250 people.
 This service offers encryption, but you need to switch it on before every call.